tomgus1/sem/use-cases/use-case-5.md

 ### Preconditions

-* We know the population of people living and not living in cities in each continent
+* We know the capital cities of the world
-* We know the population of people living and not living in cities in each region
+* We know the capital cities of each continent
-* We know the population of people living and not living in cities in each country
+* We know the capital cities of each region [Region to be defined]
 * Database contains current population data.

 ### Success End Condition